Marcrus813/HH-NFT-Marketplace/Note.md

                   then record the amount for withdraw
                 - Buyer first `ERC20.approve` then marketplace does `transferFrom` to pay with tokens, `payable` only works with ETH
-                    - **To do this, need to insert a function on front end to approve the market place**, then proceed to marketplace contract and `transferFrom`, so in the contract consider the marketplace already approved
+                    - **To do this, need to insert a function on front end to approve the marketplace**, then proceed to marketplace contract and `transferFrom`, so in the contract consider the marketplace already approved
     - Difficulties